-XBLAFans was created by Xbox Live Arcade Fans for Xbox Live Arcade Fans.
+XBLA Fans (a division of Gorilla Networks, LLC) was created by John Laster and Ben Fisher to cover indie games on Xbox One; at the time that meant XBLA games.
+The game industry has evolved and continued to change through the years, but our main purpose has never changed.
 We’re passionate about what we do, which is providing the most accurate coverage possible for these downloadable gems.
-We’re also about quality — each of our articles are peer reviewed by other writers for factual accuracy, grammar and overall readability.
+We’re also about quality — each of our articles is peer-reviewed by other writers for factual accuracy, grammar and overall readability.
 We tag each article appropriately.
 If it’s merely a rumor, we tag it as such, meaning that you’ll never wonder whether something is fact or fiction.
-We also share some of our writers and articles with the gaming industry magazine Gamesauce, a leader in industry-based print and online publications.
-Full details of the collaboration can be viewed here.

 That is what our editorial staff at XBLA Fans tries to accomplish with our reviews.
 We want them to feel like a friend was writing to them in a way that actually gives them what they would want from a review.
 Unlike a lot of sites, we’ll answer questions in the comments; prompting the creation of a dialog about the game.
 We do our reviews for our readers benefit, not ours.

 Must Buy – These are the best games on the system and likely highlight some of the best aspects of their respective genres.
 Unless you know you absolutely hate the genre, you can pick this up without worrying about its quality level.

 Highly Recommended — This game is really good, but it has some flaws.
 If our concerns don’t apply to you, then you should genuinely enjoy this game.